ropensci/roweb3/content/blog/2022-05-20-ropensci-news-digest-may-2022/index.md

 <div class='highlight'>

--   [gitcellar](https://docs.ropensci.org/gitcellar), developed by Maëlle Salmon together with Jeroen Ooms: Provide functionality to download archives (backups) for all repositories in a GitHub organization.
+-   [gitcellar](https://docs.ropensci.org/gitcellar), developed by Maëlle Salmon together with Jeroen Ooms: Provide functionality to download archives (backups) for all repositories in a GitHub organization (useful for backups!).

 -   [EDIutils](https://docs.ropensci.org/EDIutils), developed by Colin Smith: A client for the Environmental Data Initiative repository REST API.
 The EDI data repository <https://portal.edirepository.org/nis/home.jsp> is for publication and reuse of ecological data with emphasis on metadata accuracy and completeness.
 It is built upon the PASTA+ software stack <https://pastaplus-core.readthedocs.io/en/latest/index.html#> and was developed in collaboration with the US LTER Network <https://lternet.edu/>.
 EDIutils includes functions to search and access existing data, evaluate and upload new data, and assist other data management tasks common to repository users.
 It has been [reviewed](https://github.com/ropensci/software-review/issues/498) by Jasmine Lai, and Rodrigo Pires.